 Ausclimate suggests choosing a model with a recommended room size that is either equal to or larger than the size of the space you want to dry.
 The brand also says households with extra high ceilings should opt for a larger recommended room size, rather than equal.

 Large capacity dehumidifiers

-Large capacity dehumidifiers (like the Dimplex model pictured) can remove up to 70-75 pints of moisture in any 24 hour period, and can handle a wider range of humidity levels with little additional noise.
-They are obviously best-suited for large wet spaces, but as we said before, buy a large capacity model if you can afford it, as the difference in cost between large and medium capacity models is modest to say the least.
+Large capacity dehumidifiers can remove up to 70-75 pints (or approximately 40L-43L) of moisture in any 24 hours, and can handle a wider range of humidity levels with little additional noise.
+They are best suited for large wet spaces but are worth investing in even if you have a smaller space, as the difference in cost between large and medium capacity models is pretty modest.

 Medium capacity dehumidifiers

-Medium capacity models are ideal for spaces that aren’t quite as damp, as they remove about 50 pints day.
-They weigh about the same as large capacity models (17-20 kgs) and cost about the same upfront, but are quite often slightly cheaper.
+Medium capacity models are ideal for spaces that aren’t quite as damp, as they remove about 50 pints (approximately 29L) a day.
+They weigh about the same as large-capacity models (17-20 kgs) and cost about the same upfront, but are quite often slightly cheaper.

 Small capacity dehumidifiers

 Finally, small capacity models can remove anywhere between 25-40 pints (or approximately 14L-23L) per day.
 They are commonly used to dehumidify small spaces that are damp rather than wet and are the cheapest option available.
 Although despite the low cost of a smaller unit, there are a number of reasons why a large capacity model is a better purchase, which we’ll explore below.